rayyyy122/Grade-Manager/README.md

 ## user story

-As a user, I want to be able to add an exam grade to my lists of grades

-As a user, I want to be able to delete an exam grade from my lists of grades

 As a user, I want to be able to add a course to my lists of courses

-As a user, I want to be able to drop a course from my lists of courses
+As a user, I want to be able to delete a course from my lists of courses

 As a user, I want to be able to create a list of courses with time